Dear,

 2. Now go to the System menu and open Gparted (you need to write your password).

 3. You can see that in my PC there is 3 GB of free space (the gray area).
-So I will merge this free space with my root disk, to do this I need to click using the right button of my mouse in the root hard drive, then shoes resize/move.
+So I will merge this free space with my root disk, to do this I need to click using the right button of my mouse in the root hard drive, then shows resize/move.

 4. Now I need just to increase the new size to the limit, click the Resize/Move button.